PaoloMazzon/Astro/docs/classes/Engine.md

 Switches the current level to `level`. `level` must be an instance of a class that inherits from `Level` and implements all its methods.

+{: .note }
-> 📝 After this method is called the current frame will finish execution, then
-> the current level's destruction method will be called before the new level's
+After this method is called the current frame will finish execution, then the current level's destruction method will be called before the new level's creation method.
-> creation method.

 ### quit
 `static quit()`